uhmarlon/guess-the-thing/README.md

 ## Getting Started

-To get started with the game, you will need to have Docker installed on your machine.
-Once Docker is installed, you can run the following command to start the game:
+To get started, you will need to have Docker installed on your machine.
+Once Docker is installed, you can run the following command to start the application:

 ```bash
 docker-compose up